packets-lab/packets-lab.github.io/_projects/future-protos.markdown

 #### publications

+A. Valentine and G. Parisis, Data transport for the orbiting internet, in Proc. of IEEE INFOCOM (poster session), 2023.

 A. Valentine and G. Parisis, “Developing and experimenting with LEO satellite constellations in OMNeT++”, In Proceedings of the 8th OMNeT++ Community Summit, 2021.

 M. Alasmar, G. Parisis and J. Crowcroft, “SCDP: Systematic Rateless Coding for Efficient Data Transport in Data Centres”, in IEEE/ACM Transactions on Networking, 2021.